Laconia incident: Aftermath

 The Laconia incident had far-reaching consequences.
-Up until that point, it was common for U-boats to assist torpedoed survivors with food, water, simple medical care for the wounded, and a compass bearing to the nearest landmass.
+Until then, it was common for U-boats to assist torpedoed survivors with food, water, simple medical care for the wounded, and a compass bearing to the nearest landmass.
 It was extremely rare for survivors to be brought on board, as space on a U-boat was barely enough for its own crew.
 On 17 September 1942, in response to the incident, Admiral Karl Dönitz issued an order named Triton Null, later known as the Laconia Order.
 In it, Dönitz prohibited U-boat crews from attempting rescues; survivors were to be left in the sea.
-Even afterwards, U-boats still occasionally provided aid for survivors.
+Nevertheless, U-boats still occasionally provided aid for survivors.

 At the Nuremberg trials held by the Allies in 1946, Dönitz was indicted for war crimes.
 The issuance of the Laconia Order was the centrepiece of the prosecution case, a decision that backfired badly.
 Its introduction allowed the defence to recount at length the numerous instances in which German submariners acted with humanity where in similar situations the Allies behaved callously.
-Dönitz pointed out that the order itself was a direct result of this callousness and the attack by US aircraft on a rescue operation.
+Dönitz pointed out that the order was a direct result of this callousness and the attack by U.S. aircraft on a rescue operation.

 The Americans had also practised unrestricted submarine warfare, under their own equivalent to the Laconia Order, which had been in force since they entered the war.
-Fleet Admiral Chester Nimitz, the wartime commander-in-chief of the US Pacific Fleet, provided unapologetic written testimony on Dönitz's behalf at his trial that the US Navy had waged unrestricted submarine warfare in the Pacific against Japan from the very first day the United States entered the war.
+Fleet Admiral Chester W. Nimitz, the wartime commander-in-chief of the U.S. Pacific Fleet, provided unapologetic written testimony on Dönitz's behalf at his trial that the United States Navy had waged unrestricted submarine warfare in the Pacific against Japan from the very first day the United States entered the war.
 This testimony led the Nuremberg Tribunal not to impose a sentence upon Dönitz for this breach of law, even though he was convicted of the count.

 The prosecution has introduced much evidence surrounding two orders of Dönitz, War Order No. 154, issued in 1939, and the so-called Laconia Order of 1942.
 The defence argues that these orders and the evidence supporting them do not show such a policy and introduced much evidence to the contrary.
 The Tribunal is of the opinion that the evidence does not establish with the certainty required that Dönitz deliberately ordered the killing of shipwrecked survivors.
 The orders were undoubtedly ambiguous and deserve the strongest censure.